t-d-k/LibreCrypt/docs/FAQ.md

   * * *
  <a name="an"></a>
-*Q: Why aren't I prompted to enter a password when creating a dm-crypt Linux volume?*
+*Q: Why aren't I prompted to enter a password when creating a dm-crypt Linux container?*

-*A:* This is covered in the documentation; see section relating to creating Linux volumes.
+*A:* This is covered in the documentation; see section relating to creating Linux containers.

-In a nutshell, creating a Linux volume only requires a file to be created of the appropriate size.
-It is when the volume is subsequently mounted that a password is required; the same process as when creating an encrypted Linux volume under Linux.
+In a nutshell, creating a Linux container only requires a file to be created of the appropriate size.
+It is when the container is subsequently opened that a password is required; the same process as when creating an encrypted Linux container under Linux.

   * * *
  <a name="ar"></a>
-*Q: Can I burn my volumes on a CD (or CDRW, or DVD), and mount them from there?*
+*Q: Can I burn my containers on a CD (or CDRW, or DVD), and open them from there?*

-*A:* Yes; at the end of the day, volume files are just plain straight (albeit very large) files.
-Just ensure that when you mount them, you mount them as **read only** volumes, (for obvious reasons - even with CDRWs).
+*A:* Yes; at the end of the day, container files are just plain straight (albeit very large) files.
+Just ensure that when you open them, you open them as **read only** containers, (for obvious reasons - even with CDRWs).

-It is recommended that volumes which are to be written to CD are formatted using either the FAT or FAT32 filesystem.
-NTFS volumes will work, though AFFAIK Windows 2000 is unable to mount NTFS volumes read only (meaning the volume must be copied back to your HDD, the file set to read/write, and **then** mounted).
+It is recommended that containers which are to be written to CD are formatted using either the FAT or FAT32 filesystem.
+NTFS containers will work, though AFFAIK Windows 2000 is unable to open NTFS containers read only (meaning the container must be copied back to your HDD, the file set to read/write, and **then** opened).

   * * *

 <a name="au"></a>
 *Q: Can I use LibreCrypt over a network?*

 *A:* Yes.
-By installing LibreCrypt on the computers you wish to access your data from, you can mount a volume file located on a networked server.
+By installing LibreCrypt on the computers you wish to access your data from, you can open a container file located on a networked server.

-When mounting over a network, simply specify the UNC path (e.g. \\servername\sharename\path\volumefilename) to the volume file begin mounted.
+When opening over a network, simply specify the UNC path (e.g. \\servername\sharename\path\containerfilename) to the container file begin opened.

-When a volume is mounted over a network in this way, all data read/written to that volume will be sent over the network in encrypted form.
+When a container is opened over a network in this way, all data read/written to that container will be sent over the network in encrypted form.

-If you wish to mount a networked volume file by more than one computer at the same time, you may do so provided that they all mount the volume read only.
-If any computer has a volume file mounted as read/write, you should dismount all other computers (even if they were accessing the volume as read only), and ensure no other computer mounts the volume until the computer mounted as read/write has dismounted.
+If you wish to open a networked container file by more than one computer at the same time, you may do so provided that they all open the container read only.
+If any computer has a container file opened as read/write, you should close all other computers (even if they were accessing the container as read only), and ensure no other computer opens the container until the computer opened as read/write has closed.

 * * *